OsmosisSoftware/BestDealTracker/src/main/resources/static/js/bower_components/app-localize-behavior/README.md

 of format.js, in its entirety; use the library docs as reference for the available message formats and options.

-Sample application loading resources from an external file:
+Sample org.osmosis.application loading resources from an external file:
     <dom-module id="x-app">
        <template>
         <div>{{localize('hello', 'Batman')}}</div>